gtk-rs/gtk4-rs/book/src/project_setup.md

 If following the book is all you care about, using only Cargo will work fine for you.

 Let us begin by installing all necessary tools.
-First follow the instructions on the [GTK website](https://www.gtk.org/docs/installations/) in order to install GTK 4.
+First, follow the instructions on the [GTK website](https://www.gtk.org/docs/installations/) in order to install GTK 4.
 Then install Rust with [rustup](https://rustup.rs/).

-Now create a new project by executing:
+Now, create a new project by executing:
 ```bash
 cargo new my-gtk-app
 ```

-Add the following lines to your dependencies in `Cargo.toml`, where `X.X` should be replaced with the most up-to-date version of the [crate](https://crates.io/crates/gtk4).
+Add the following lines to your dependencies in `Cargo.toml`, where `X.X` should be replaced with the most up-to-date version of the [gtk4 crate](https://crates.io/crates/gtk4).

 ```toml
 gtk = { version = "X.X", package = "gtk4" }